cheaderthecoder/cheaderthecoder.github.io/README.md

 ## License
-This project is licensed under the [MIT License](https://opensource.org/license/mit) License - see the <a href="https://github.com/darkermango/5-Letter-words/blob/main/LICENSE" target="_blank">LICENSE</a> file for details
+This project is licensed under the [MIT License](https://opensource.org/license/mit) License.
+See the <a href="https://github.com/darkermango/5-Letter-words/blob/main/LICENSE" target="_blank">LICENSE</a> file for details